Orthosymplectic $R$-matrices: Introduction

-In this note, we evaluate finite and affine $R$-matrices associated with the orthosymplectic Lie algebras (and any Dynkin diagram), while in the sequel note~\cite{ht} we shall derive the new Drinfeld realization of orthosymplectic quantum affine algebras, generalizing the $BCD$-types of~\cite{jlm2,jlm3}.
+In this note, we evaluate finite and affine $R$-matrices associated with the orthosymplectic Lie algebras and any Dynkin diagram.
+In analogy with the aforementioned orthosymplectic superYangian case, in the sequel note~\cite{ht} we shall derive the new Drinfeld realization of the orthosymplectic quantum affine algebras, thus generalizing the $BCD$-types of~\cite{jlm2,jlm3}.
 While for the distinguished Dynkin diagram, the corresponding $R$-matrices were presented almost 20 years ago in~\cite{mdgl} (also cf.~\cite{gm}), we hope that the present work also adds more in understanding the origin of these formulas.
 Our presentation follows closely~\cite{mt}, the recent joint work of I.~Martin and the second author.
 To this end, we first evaluate the finite orthosymplectic $R$-matrices, also presenting their factorization into ``local $q$-exponents''.
+While the latter resembles the classical factorization of finite $R$-matrices for (non-super) quantum groups $U^{\DrJ}_q(\fg)$ (see~\cite{kr}), our proof is quite different as it relies on the combinatorial shuffle approach.
 We then apply the Yang-Baxterization technique of~\cite{gwx} to get several potential candidates for the affine $R(z)$, and finally choose the correct one that intertwines the tensor product of two evaluation modules.
 We note that a combination of the present work and~\cite{mt,mt2} allows to evaluate finite and affine $R$-matrices for two-parameter orthosymplectic quantum groups and subsequently derive their new Drinfeld presentation.